EAS-project-oy/eas-eu-compliance/readme.txt

 == Changelog ==

 = 1.4.70 =
-* New feature implemented: Prohibition of ordering over the amount of threshold establisehd in EU for IOSS.
+* New feature implemented: "Prevent orders being paid over 150€ threshold."
 * PHP 8.0 support verified
 * Improved whole performance of the plugin
 * Fixed issue with unnecessary data in the event log posted.
+* Additional validation added full integrity of the plugin data.
+* Some unnecessary API calls removed.

 = 1.4.63 =
 * Hotfix for the detected issue with init process released